cryptanalysisbench/SATbench/index.md

 ## Contact information

-The general co-chairs can be contacted by email at skcam2025(at)googlegroups(dot)com.
+The general co-chairs can be contacted by email at skcam(at)googlegroups(dot)com.

 ## Organizers